What is HTML and CSS?

 Luckily, the internet has no lack of free resources for people who want to become experts in coding.
 YouTube is a great place to start.

 MDN Web Docs (formerly MDN) was first launched by Mozilla around 2005, and has grown from humble beginnings to being one of the most popular web development resources on the web today.
-It now boasts over 13 million page views per month, a strong ecosystem of documentation and data, and a lively community of contributors.
+A strong ecosystem of documentation and data, and a lively community of contributors.
 It is used every day by professional web developers to do their jobs, and by students to learn new skills.

 This video is the very basics of what HTML and CSS is, for the absolute beginner.
 HTML and CSS files are, quite literally, just text files.
 You don’t need any special software to create them, although a nice code editor is helpful.
 You can create these files on any computer and use your web browser to preview them during development.